bcgov/MyGovBC-MSP/README.md

 Recommended minimum width 320px of device.

 ## Content Author Prerequisites
-* A GitHub account without 2fa enabled
+* A GitHub account with 2fa enabled
 * Write access to this repository

 ## Content Authoring